'It is the mark of an educated mind to be able to entertain a thought without accepting it.' Aristotle

 Year 9 Latin:

 We continue to use the Cambridge Latin Course, moving on to Book 2 and more advanced language skills.
-We will study Roman Britain, the Celts and Roman Egypt as part of this work.
+We study Roman Britain, the Celts and Roman Egypt as part of this work.

 Key Stage 4 / Years 10-11/ ANCIENT HISTORY